chris-washington/vue-form/docs/guides/form.md

    name 'MyForm',
    data() {
      return {
-       // can also import VueForm from 'vue-form'...
+       // can also import VRXForm from 'vrx-form'...
-       // and instantiate it like so myForm: new VueForm()
+       // and instantiate it like so myForm: new VRXForm()
        myForm: this.$createForm()
      }
    }